harveyai/biglaw-bench/README.md

 - Transcript Analysis
 - Document Review and Analysis
 - Trial Preparations & Oral Argument

+### 2. BigLaw Bench — Workflows
+BigLaw Bench Workflows represent a set of composite legal tasks that are used to evaluate agentic systems.
+We currently provide benchmarks for:

+#### SPA Deal Points
+Evaluates the ability of LLM agents to extract a variety of standard deal points from a dataset of Share Purchase Agreements (SPAs).

 ## Evaluation Methodology
 Each task in BigLaw Bench is assessed using custom-designed rubrics that measure: